 Adoptive parents are entitled to up to 52 weeks’ adoption leave.

 Most parents will be entitled to Statutory Adoption Pay (SAP).
-This is paid at a flat rate of £136.78 a week, or 90 per cent of your normal weekly earnings, whichever is lower.
+This is paid at a flat rate of £138.18 a week (£139.58 from 6 April 2015), or 90 per cent of your normal weekly earnings, whichever is lower.
 You get SAP for 39 weeks.

 You may also be entitled to some adoption pay under your employment contract.